GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 ### How to install:

-1) Extract the program zip inside a directory of your chose.
+1) Extract the program zip file into a directory of your chose.
-	- NOTE 1: If you are not a developer, but a standard user, the zip you downloaded should contain onlyan "IBBIC.jar" file and some ".bat" and text files.
+	- NOTE 1: If you are not a developer, but a standard user, the zip file you downloaded should contain only an "IBBIC.jar" file and some ".bat" and text files.
-		If this is not the case, you have downloaded the source project, which should be built, instead than a released package, which can be executed.
+		If this is not the case, you have downloaded the source project, which should be built, instead of a released package, which can be executed.
 		Try to download a release package.
-	- NOTE 2: Only Windows 64 bit packages are provided.
+	- NOTE 2: Only Windows 64-bit packages are provided.
-		Both these packages and this user guide should be compatible with Windows 32 bit, but it has not been tested.
+		Both these packages and this user guide should be compatible with Windows 32-bit, but this has not been tested.
-		If you are using a different operating system, you should build the package on your own, using the develoepr guide.
+		If you are using a different operating system, you should build the package on your own, using the developer guide.

-2) Download Java from the following websites.
+2) Download Java from the following website:
 	- Oracle JRE (under Oracle Technology Network license): https://www.java.com/it/download/

-3) Download a Java FX from any of the following websites.
+3) Download a Java FX from any of the following websites:
 	- Oracle Java FX: https://wiki.openjdk.org/display/OpenJFX
 	- Gluon Java FX: https://openjfx.io/

-4) Download OpenCV from the following website.
+4) Download OpenCV from the following website:
 	- OpenCV: https://opencv.org/releases/

 5) Install the three downloaded libraries, or extract their compressed archives.